-To operate the door-side Patio Awning:
+On the G-Class, to operate the door-side Patio Awning:

 - Locate the Awning switch on the Command Center. - PRESS and HOLD Patio Awning switch until the awning is in the desired position, then RELEASE the switch. - RETRACT the awning into the Travel Position when you will be away from the RV for an extended period of time, and during windy or stormy weather conditions.